Strand-on-the-Green: Notable residents

-Strand-on-the-Green has been home to a variety of distinguished people over the centuries, including the Earl of Grantham, who purchased Grove House in 1745, the actress Eileen Atkins, and the novelist Margaret Kennedy, who set her bestselling 1924 work The Constant Nymph there.
+Strand-on-the-Green has been home to a variety of distinguished people over the centuries, including the Earl of Grantham, who purchased Grove House in 1745, the actress Eileen Atkins, the actor Donald Pleasence and the novelist Margaret Kennedy, who set her bestselling 1924 work The Constant Nymph there.
 The author Nancy Mitford wrote the 1945 novel The Pursuit of Love when she lived in Rose Cottage.
 The film director John Guillermin lived at No. 60 (The Dutch House).
 The newspaper publisher Sir Hugh Cudlipp, and the botanist and explorer of Australia Allan Cunningham have both lived at No. 21.
 The painter and gallerist Joshua Compston lived at No. 75.
-Johan Zoffany RA (1733–1810), a German neoclassical painter lived (and died) at no. 65.
+Johan Zoffany RA (1733–1810), a German neoclassical painter, lived (and died) at no. 65.